 A new app developed in PEI is helping contractors better manage construction projects.

-“‘Complex’ because a contractor may be faced with managing multiple jobs, each with dozens of daily expenses.
+“The construction industry is a complex and mobile working environment,” says Peter Douglas, an Island design-build contractor and president/CEO of Jobsite Contractor Software.“‘Complex’ because a contractor may be faced with managing multiple jobs, each with dozens of daily expenses.
 ‘Mobile,’ because everything tends to happen outside the office, potentially across numerous locations,” he says.
-Read more here.

 When the owners of Lucky Fox Snack Company in Prince Edward Island wanted to come up with the flavors for their new potato chip product they turned to Canada’s Smartest Kitchen (CSK), and Holland College’s Applied Research Department.